 The Constant World, with its incorporation of thirty-six live video cameras, presents a utopian world that acts as its own advertisement.
 This installation is a large interconnected series of ceiling mounted metal spheres, models, and lights.
 It portrays a film noir melodrama set in an urban environment that is intercut with text elements.
 The result, seen on flat screen displays, beckons the viewers to inhabit the place seen onscreen.
-Drawing from influences as varied as Constant Nieuwenhuis’s models for the utopian New Babylon and the dystopian technological noir of Jean-Luc Godard’s Alphaville, the project forms a critique of labels.
-Specifically it questions the ways in which our culture uses language to falsely assign value.
+Drawing from influences as varied as Constant Nieuwenhuis’s models for the utopian New Babylon and the dystopian technological noir of Jean-Luc Godard’s Alphaville, the project revels in the gaps between images, their labels and their description.